jundis/CWSlack-SlashCommands/README.md

 7. Copy the token
 8. Set a name, icon, and auto complete text if wanted.
 9. Run install.php and proceed through database setup.
 This will also verify you have the required PHP and cURL versions.
 10. Complete the install.php configuration, or manually modify the config.php file with the necessary values.
-Full configuration info below.
+Full configuration info found in config.php comments.
 11. Test it in Slack!

 ## cwslack-incoming.php